bioprogrammer/breast-cancer/README.md

 </center>

-In order to classify tissue biopsy samples into a predicted category, this project will utilize the Breast Cancer Wisconsin dataset which consists of the following attributes:
+In order to classify tissue biopsy samples into a predicted category, this project will utilize the k-Nearest Neighbor (k-NN) algorithm and the Breast Cancer Wisconsin dataset which consists of the following attributes

 **Attribute Information:**